zambari/zMisc.Unity/README.md

 ![Alt text](/Screenshots/cameraInspector.png?raw=true?raw=true "Screenshot")
 # zCameraController.cs
-still work in progress (no map edge detection/ wall detection) but a pretty functional stab at a camera controller script
+still work in progress (no map edge detection/ wall detection) but a pretty functional stab at a camera controller script, with middle mouse button movement, scroll movement, rotation around a pivot in front of you.

 # TimeRamp.cs